luigi-rosso/hydrogen/README.md

 Lightweight code editor built entirely in JavaScript with WebGL rendering.
 Try it out at http://luigi-rosso.github.io/hydrogen/.
 Just drag and drop a text file in.

 ## WHY?!
-Performance.
+Performance (at least compared to other browser based editors).
 This is not a feature rich text editor.
 It doesn't do line wrapping, code folding, or even have much coloring (yet).
-But it lets you edit enormous text files quickly.
+But it lets you edit enormous text files quickly in a web browser.

 ## Features
 * JavaScript glyph layout + WebGL glyph rendering via a custom font texture map file (more on this soon).